sannjaykarthikeyan/Google-Nest-Thermostat-Discord-Bot/README.md

-2. Follow the steps in this guide to create a Google Cloud Console Project: https://www.wouternieuwerth.nl/controlling-a-google-nest-thermostat-with-python/
+2. Follow the steps in this guide to create a Google Cloud Console Project: https://www.wouternieuwerth.nl/controlling-a-google-nest-thermostat-with-python/ (P.S A non-refundable $5 USD fee paid to Google is required to create a Google Cloud Console Project)

 This is a requirement in order to access your project ID, your client ID and your client secret.
 DO NOT SHARE ANY OF THESE VALUES.